ajosemf/data-mining-class/README.md

 ## Frequent Pattern Mining
 Discretization and selection of variables.
 Application of frequent pattern mining techniques.
 Code available in [pattern_mining](pattern_mining/patern.R) file.

+## Prediction
+Decision Tree, KNN and Naive Bayes models were applied to predict the delay of flights.
+The code is available in the [prediction](prediction/prediction.R) file.

+## Clustering
+A generalized implementation of K-means were applied to simultaneously cluster and detect outliers.
+In this task we used a sample of the dataset of the public transport system by bus in the city of RJ.
+The code is available in the [clustering](clustering/clustering.R) file.